 The Authority's classification of heritage assets relates to specific buildings, monuments, cliffs, sand dunes, woodlands and other types of property.
-The total valuation as at the balance sheet date was $\pounds 171k$ ($\pounds 171k$ as at 31st March 2018).
+The following schedule details the tangible heritage assets held by the Authority and their valuation as at the balance sheet date.